Legal Advice for Compensation Insurance Claims & TPD Payouts

 Assess Yourself for Injuries

-If the impact of the crash does not severely injure you, the first person you should check for injuries is yourself and then your passengers.
+If the crash’s impact does not severely injure you, first check yourself for injuries and then other persons involved in the accident.
 You can have a considerable adrenaline surge following an accident, which can mask your pain.
 So, it’s best to seek medical attention immediately, regardless of your feelings.

 Seek Immediate Medical Treatment